The64thGamer/cheeseepedia/content/r1ayf0p29gv548da/content.md

 ## Trivia:

-- The background radio music for the Cyberstar countdowns is from {{< wiki-link "ShowBiz Pizza Program 18" >}} cassette tape released a year prior.
+- The background radio music for the Cyberstar countdowns is from [ShowBiz Pizza Program 18] cassette tape released a year prior.